zivshek/Game-Framework/README.md

   ![lighting&fog](../assets/lighting.png)

  5% - Rendering to a texture
-  - working, below is a demonstration of one of postprocessing:
+  - working, below is a demonstration of postprocessing:
   ![postprocessing1](../assets/postprocessing1.png)

  5% - Cubemaps